utksingh-oss/hackerrank-spring-boot/README.md

 ## Spring Boot
+- Spring Boot is an extension of the Spring Framework that helps developers build simple and web-based applications quickly, with less code.
 - Configuring a Spring MVC application using Spring Boot is straightforward due to its ability to autoconfigure components
 - The entry point of a Spring Boot application is the class annotated with `@SpringBootApplication.`